VPS Deployment

 Next Steps

-Your clawdbot aws deployment is complete.
+Your openclaw aws deployment is complete.
 Consider:

 1. Setting up CloudWatch alarms